 I just blend up my batter, toss in a handful of mini chocolate chips, and give everything one last quick pulse.
 Then I sprinkle a few more chocolate chips on top of each muffin once the batter is in the liners.
 A teensy amount of chocolate chips is all I have to add to make my kids feel like their healthy, wholesome muffins are actually a decadent snack or breakfast treat.

-If you’ve been hanging around Five Heart Home for awhile, you may recall that I have a thing for banana baked goods, from muffins to bread to breakfast bars to cake to oatmeal.
+If you’ve been hanging around Five Heart Home for a while, you may recall that I have a thing for banana baked goods, from muffins to bread to breakfast bars to oatmeal.
 But I can honestly say that these Banana Blender Muffins just might rank up there as my easiest banana recipe to date!

 And that’s saying a lot.
 Because the hardest part of making these muffins is measuring the ingredients.
 Or maybe it’s pouring the batter.
 Or perhaps it’s waiting for them to come out of the oven?
 Yes, actually, the waiting is the hardest part.